GAW Symposium 2021

 - Earth system modelling and data management

-On the last day, there will be three panel discussions:
+On the last day, three panel discussions took place:

 - Young scientists and capacity building in GAW